 |Las Vegas, NV||$1,061||$987||$74|

 |San Antonio, TX||$1,023||$988||$35|

 Apartments in large cities on the coasts charge the highest rents while those in the Midwest and the South offer the lowest rents

 El Paso has the second-lowest average rent among larger U.S. cities.
 Aside from it, the other large Texas markets analyzed are close to the national average.
 San Antonio, Fort Worth, Houston, Dallas, and Austin all display average asking rents in the lower $1,000s.

-The large California markets considered surpassed the national average mark, with rents reaching $2,162 in San Diego and $2,471 in LA.
+The large California markets considered surpassed the national average mark, with apartments for rent in San Diego reaching $2,162 and LA rentals going for $2,471 per month.
 In top-performing markets like San Jose and San Francisco, monthly April figures have reached $2,720 and $3,647, respectively.

 Mid-sized cities in California ask for the highest average rent prices